-The only slight restriction I know of is that Apple iBooks is a bit painful with regards to any links to its competitors, and this means Amazon especially.
-Apple will reject an ebook with a link to an ebook on Amazon.
+The only other restriction is that Apple iBooks is a bit painful about any links in ebooks to its competitors.
+This means Amazon links, especially.

-Let’s look at three different ways you can create links in this simple step-by-step illustrated tutorial.
+Let’s look at three different ways you can create hyperlinks in this simple step-by-step illustrated tutorial.

 In Microsoft Word, select the text that you want to use as your anchor text.

 Now go to the Insert Menu and select Hyperlink.